Introduction to Marketing Psychology for SMEs

 1. Scarcity – Create a Sense of Urgency

 People fear loss more than they like gain.
-“Only 3 spots left” is more effective than “50% off”.
-Apply to SME flash sales.
+“Only 3 spots left” is more effective than “Discount 50%”.
+Apply for flash sales SMEs.

 Real example: Shopee Vietnam uses countdown timer.
-Click rate increased 67%.
+Click rate increases 67%.
 SMEs copy this format for landing page.

 Don't overuse it or lose credibility.
 Use at the right time to create real urgency.

-- If stock below 10%, then highlight immediately
+4. If stock under 10%, highlight it immediately

 2. Social Proof – Power of the Crowd

-90% Vietnamese people read reviews before buying.
+90% of Vietnamese read reviews before buying.
 Displaying testimonials increases trust 80%.
 Especially effective for new SMEs.

 Case: Mini spa in Hanoi posts “500 5-star customers”.
-Booking increased 180% in the first month.
+Booking increases 180% in first month.
 Use real customer photos.

-Combine with specific data.
-“Over 2,000 SMEs trust and use” creates strong authority.
+Combine with specific numbers.
+“Over 2,000 SMEs trust us” creates strong authority.

-- If under 10 reviews, encourage exchange for gifts
+• If under 10 reviews, encourage review exchange for gifts

 3. Authority – Build Expertise